 - Step 8: Ensure ongoing compliance

-To help you move through the motions of establishing a nonprofit, we’ve detailed out a guide below – with a special focus on how to start a 501(c)(3) organizations.
+To help you move through the motions of establishing a nonprofit, we’ve detailed out a guide below – with a special focus on how to start a 501(c)(3) organization.

 Step 1: Get clear on your purpose

 At first glance, this might not seem like an essential task when discussing the practicalities of registering a nonprofit.
-However, getting clear about your purpose is essential.
+However, getting clear on your purpose is essential.

 A clear purpose motivates staff and volunteers, attracts donors and supporters, and helps build a positive image amongst the general public.